hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 Swamiji: I dare say not.
-There may be a few honourable exceptions among them, but know, that the greater part of them are possessed of dark Tâmasika nature.
+There may be a few honourable exceptions among them, but know, that the greater part of them are possessed of dark Tāmasika nature.
 Most of them are full of morbidity and affected with exceptional weakness.
 The country must be raised.
-The worship of Mahavira must be introduced; the Shakti-pujâ must form a part of our daily practice; Shri Ramachandra must be worshipped in every home.
+The worship of Mahavira must be introduced; the Shakti-pujā must form a part of our daily practice; Shri Ramachandra must be worshipped in every home.
 Therein lies your welfare, therein lies the good of the country — there is no other way.